fare/asdf/uiop/README.md

 UIOP is part of ASDF 3, and any modern Common Lisp implementation will have all of UIOP available when you `(require "asdf")`.
 NB: `(require :asdf)` also works on all implementations but CLISP.
+Every implementation has sported ASDF 3 for years, and if yours only provides ASDF 2, we recommend you install ASDF 3 on top of it, using the facility in [tools/install-asdf.lisp](../tools/install-asdf.lisp).
+Every implementation has sported ASDF 3 for years, and if yours only provides ASDF 2, we recommend you install ASDF 3 on top of it, using the facility in [tools/install-asdf.lisp](../tools/install-asdf.lisp).

 If you need some functionality only available in a recent version of UIOP, but cannot or will not upgrade ASDF, UIOP is also distributed separately;
 see e.g. in Quicklisp.
-You may then have to load it like any other library:
+You may then have to load it like any other library, by adding `"uiop"` or some versioned constraint `(:version "uiop" "3.2.0")` in your system's `:depends-on` declaration, or at the REPL using:

 	(asdf:load-system :uiop)

-If you want to use UIOP while preserving compatibility with ASDF 2, we recommend that in your ASDF system definition you may use the like of:

-	:depends-on (#-asdf3 :uiop)
+When refering to symbols in UIOP, we recommend you either have your package `:use` the package `:uiop` or `:import-from` it, or that you shall use `uiop:` as a prefix to the symbols.
+Please *DO NOT* refer to specific subpackages such as `uiop/run-program` from the outside of UIOP, because functions may occasionally be moved from one internal package to the other, without notification.
+They have in the past and will in the future.

 Some history
 ------------

-UIOP, formerly known as ASDF-DRIVER (the package and system nicknames live on), evolved from ASDF 2's internal utilities and portability layer.
+UIOP, formerly known as ASDF-DRIVER (the package and system nicknames are deprecated), evolved from ASDF 2's internal utilities and portability layer.
 It has since fully superseded functionality from the following libraries:
-ASDF-UTILS (UIOP carries on the ASDF 2 utilities that this exported), CL-FAD (UIOP's pathname and filesystem functions are much more portable), CL-LAUNCH (UIOP took its image and command-line argument handling), EXTERNAL-PROGRAM, TRIVIAL-SHELL and XCVB-DRIVER (UIOP's run-program evolved from XCVB-DRIVER's, and so did its condition muffling), SLIME's swank-loader (UIOP has better compilation and ABI identification), TRIVIAL-BACKTRACE (UIOP/IMAGE has all of it and more), etc.
+ASDF-UTILS (UIOP carries on the ASDF 2 utilities that this exported), CL-FAD (UIOP completely replaces it with better design and implementation), CL-LAUNCH (UIOP took its image and command-line argument handling), EXTERNAL-PROGRAM, TRIVIAL-SHELL and XCVB-DRIVER (UIOP's `run-program` and now `launch-program` evolved from XCVB-DRIVER, from which UIOP also initially got its condition muffling), SLIME's swank-loader (UIOP has better compilation and ABI identification), TRIVIAL-BACKTRACE (UIOP/IMAGE has all of it and more), etc.